flutter/website/src/cookbook/effects/expandable-fab.md

 ## Create an ExpandableFab widget

 Start by creating a new stateful widget called `ExpandableFab`.
-This widget displays the primary FAB and coordinate the expansion and collapse of the other action buttons.
+This widget displays the primary FAB and coordinates the expansion and collapse of the other action buttons.
 The widget takes in parameters for whether or not the `ExpandedFab` begins in the expanded position, what the maximum distance of each action button is,